esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

     :width: 60.0%

 There are pads available for 3V3 and GPIO0 on the back.
 I have tried to find easier solder points on the front, marked in the image above.
 Be aware that the pin labeled VCC does not carry 3V3, but 24V DC.
+If, for any reason, you wanted to connect any other sensor or component, the exposed pin for GPIO5 can be used, in addition to RX (GPIO3) and TX (GPIO1).

 .. figure:: images/iwoole_rgbw_table_lamp_connections_bottom.jpg
     :align: left